hl7au/au-fhir-core/input/pagecontent/comparison.md

 AU Core compliant resources are compliant with IPA requirements for Missing Data.

 ##### Suppressed Data
-IPA does not have Suppressed Data requirements.
+IPA does not include requirements for Suppressed Data.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following IPA profiles: